-Yorkshire Wolds Teacher Training Programmes offer the opportunity to gain QTS (Qualified Teacher Status) and a Post Graduate Certificate in Education (PGCE) in Primary Education, (Age 5-11) or in Secondary Education (Age 11-16) in the following subject areas:
+Yorkshire Wolds Teacher Training Programmes offer the opportunity to gain QTS (Qualified Teacher Status) and a Post Graduate Certificate in Education (PGCE) in Primary Education with Early Years (Age 3-7), Primary Education (Age 5-11) or in Secondary Education (Age 11-16) in the following subject areas:

-Art and Design, Biology, Chemistry, Computing, Design and Technology, English, Geography, History, Mathematics, Modern Foreign Languages and Physics.
+Art and Design, Biology, Chemistry, Computing, Design and Technology, English, Geography, History, Mathematics, Modern Foreign Languages, Physics and Religious Studies.

 The course that you will study is made up of; School-Based Experience, Professional Studies Sessions, Subject Immersion Days, Tutorials, Diversity ad Cross Phase experience days